 Rockwool is made from volcanic rock, limestone, and coke, melted together at high temperature.
 The molten rock is then spun into cotton-candy like fibers, cooled, and woven into plugs, blocks, or slabs.
-It is a sterile medium, and one of the most commonly used hydroponic subtrates, providing good water retention and root aeration.
-With thorough rinsing it can be reused, and should last for several years before needing to be replaced.
+It is a sterile medium, and one of the most commonly used hydroponic substrates worldwide, providing good water retention and root aeration.
+With thorough rinsing and no disease issues, it can be reused, and should last for several years before needing to be replaced.
 Rockwool is nonbiodegradable, so the user needs to arrange for proper disposal.
 Rockwool products can have a high pH from bonding agents used to shape the material.
 For best results, presoak rockwool in a slightly acidic solution (pH 5.5) before use and make a practice of monitoring system pH closely.
 This fibrous material is highly irritating to the skin, eyes, and lungs, and wearing a dust mask, goggles, and gloves whenever handling rockwool is strongly recommended.

 COMPARISON CHART OF 9 HYDROPONIC MEDIA TYPES

 |Coco coir||Many crop cycles||Look for a product with a low EC, or low salt content.|

 |Phenolic foam||Some, but not most types; check with manufacturer||Varies; check with manufacturer||Mainly used for starting transplants.|